Nyzio2197/playground-ymenxgyr/markdowns/welcome.md

                 break outer;
             }
         }
-        if(notFinished) {
+        // in case the column the player chose is filled if(notFinished) {
-            System.out.println("That is a invalid move.
+            System.out.println("INVALID!
 Please try again.");
             updateBoard(board, askForPlay(in), player);
         }
         return board;